akash0997/arxiv-sanity-preserver/README.md

 Then run `npm run build` to build the static production css and javascript files.

- After that, run the flask server by typing `python serve.py`.
-Then visit http://localhost:5000.
-The project should appear there.
+ You may use one terminal to run `python serve.py` and the other terminal to build the css and javascript by typing `npm run build`